Facebook: Kimie Miner (https://www.facebook.com/playkimie)

 Soundcloud: Kimie Hawaii (https://soundcloud.com/playkimie)

 Nā Hōkū Hanohano Awards (Hawai’i’s most prestigious music awards)

 2016 - Contemporary Album of the Year- Kimié Miner

 2018 - Female Vocalist of the Year- Proud as the Sun

 2018 - Song of the Year- Bamboo

-Kimié’s parents, who are of Hawaiian and Portuguese decent, noticed her affinity for music at a very young age, and at 14-years-old she taught herself to play guitar and began writing her own original songs.
+Kimié’s parents, who are of Hawaiian and Portuguese descent, noticed her affinity for music at a very young age, and at 14-years-old she taught herself to play guitar and began writing her own original songs.
+While attending Kamehameha Schools as a boarding student on Oʻahu, she honed in on her songwriting.
 She found inspiration in a wide range of music from Hawaiian, Jazz and R&B-influenced individuals such as Israel Kamakawiwo'ole, India.Arie, Lauryn Hill, and Eva Cassidy.
-While an undergraduate at University of San Diego, Kimié embarked on her first west coast American tour at age 19 with reggae star Barrington Levy.
+While an undergraduate at the University of San Diego, Kimié embarked on her first west coast American tour at age 19 with reggae star Barrington Levy.
 Following the tour Miner resided in Clarendon, Jamaica for a few months to write and work with Levy in the studio.